-The graphs shown below are samples of CoralWatch data from the northern and southern reef during 2016’s catastrophic mass bleaching event, while the pair of graphs further down the page show data from just a few days ago at Lady Elliot Island and the very remote North Mariana Islands in the West pacific.
+The graphs shown below are samples of CoralWatch data from the northern and southern reef during 2016’s catastrophic mass bleaching event.
+The pair of graphs further down the page show data from just a few days ago at Lady Elliot Island and the very remote North Mariana Islands in the West Pacific.

 The Heron Island graph shows a healthy reef, as the southern areas of the reef escaped the worst of the bleaching last year.
 In contrast, Monsoon Reef (which lies off Port Douglas) and many others in the north bleached badly, or in some cases simply died.

 Scores averaging between four and six are normal and represent good levels of symbiotic algae, which generate nutrients for the coral.
 Scores below three signify that coral is in distress.